faasflow/faas-flow-minio-datastore/README.md

 # faasflow-minio-statemanager
-A faasflow statemanager implementation that uses minio DB to store state
+A **[faasflow](https://github.com/s8sg/faasflow)** statemanager implementation that uses minio DB to store state
-And can also be used with s3 alternatively
+which can also be used with s3 bucket

 ## Getting Stated